tzanis-anevlavis/evrostos/README.md

 To install Evrostos one can either use the Makefile included or install it manually.
 **We suggest to use the Makefile option to install Evrostos.
 To do this, just invoke `make` while on the main folder where the Makefile is located.**
+You can now skip ahead to the "Calling Evrostos" section.

 *Alternatively*, to install each component manually follow the instructions below: